Stop killing seals

 The Board of Directors has had no choice but to make alternative arrangements for the 2003 Seal rehabilitation season.
 Our strategy is as follows:

-· For the reasons outlined above, the ISS will not provide a rehabilitation service at Garristown, so do not bring animals without permission, as there may be no one in attendance
+· For the reasons outlined above, Our Organization will not provide a rehabilitation service at Garristown, so do not bring animals without permission, as there may be no one in attendance

 · We will continue to co-ordinate rescues to the best of our ability, provide advice, fall back on other agencies and the public and assist in the further export of animals, where possible

-· Devote all available resources to the establishment of a Marine Conservation Centre under the auspices of the ISS
+· Devote all available resources to the establishment of a Marine Conservation Centre under the auspices of Our Organization

 This strategy is not without problems.